apache/comdev-site/source/calendars/__index.md

 and our many Apache projects.
 We also have an automated [listing of upcoming Apache-related Meetups][5] (smaller events) available.

-This Calendar is maintained by Apache Community Development volunteers (ComDev);
-to have your event listed considered for addition please mail [dev@community.apache.org][1].
+Apache Community Development (ComDev) volunteers maintain this calendar.
+To have your event considered for inclusion, email details to [dev@community.apache.org][1].
-Note that to be listed in this calendar events must <b>already</b> conform to the [Third Party Event Branding Policy][2] and have been approved by either the relevant Apache PMC or the Branding Committee.
+We list events that <b>already</b> conform to the [Third Party Event Branding Policy][2] and have been approved by the relevant Apache PMC or the Branding Committee.

 ## Upcoming Events
 <ul id="events">